K’yuuwee hl ‘waasda Gasdla (Xaad kil)

 To help us become more proficient in Haida, we need many opportunities to interact in Haida.
 This means we need to create spaces and situations where we can speak Haida and we need to maximize the number of other people we can speak Haida to.
 I would love to stop using English when speaking with Jaalen, Kuuyang Ben Young of Hydaburg, and other Haida language learners, regardless of dialect differences.

 Jaskwaan and I call the project K’yuuwee hl ‘waasda Gasdla (Xaad kil) or K’iiwaay hla daa Gaasdll (Xaayda kil) – Door do Push Open.
-We presented the beginnings of this project at the 6th International Conference on Language Documentation and Conservation (ICLDC) in March of this year.
+Along with linguist Dr. Patricia Shaw (my PhD supervisor) we presented the beginnings of this project at the 6th International Conference on Language Documentation and Conservation (ICLDC) in March of this year.
+Dr. Shaw founded the First Nations Endangered Language Program at UBC, and it was great for us to have a linguistic perspective for our project.
 ICLDC is an academic gathering of language learners, speakers, academics and advocates, hosted by the University of Hawaii Manoa in Honolulu every two years.
 The Hawaiians are helping to empower other language advocates around the world by sharing what they have learned in their inspiring journey of language revitalization.

 The first thing we did was look at the sounds of each of the two dialects.
 In linguistics, the sounds of a language are called the phonetic inventory.
 Looking at the different dialects, we definitely appreciated the work that Haida language advocates have done to create a common orthography.
 “Orthography” means the symbols used to write language and Haida language advocates have worked hard to align the orthography in all three Haida dialects.
 This work greatly facilitates looking at the commonalities and differences between dialects and we are very grateful for this groundwork.
 We found that understanding which sounds differ in the dialects was an important first key to understanding the other dialect.
 To describe these sounds, an inventory chart can be helpful.
 Below is a consonant inventory chart that helps show what all the sounds are in the Haida language and where they come from in the mouth and throat.